The Apple Watch Series 8 is still on sale at Amazon

 - Auto workout tracking can identify running, swimming, rowing and more

-- IP68 rated, so you can take it swimming (water-resistant in up to 5 feet of water for up to 30 minutes)
+- IP68 rated (water-resistant in up to 5 feet of water for up to 30 minutes)

 - Measures blood oxygen saturation and monitors your heart (ECG functionality)